World War I reparations: Modern

-Sally Marks writes, "There are those ... who claim reparations were unpayable.
-In financial terms, that is untrue ...
-Of course Germans did not want to pay; nobody ever wants to pay, and Weimar was determined not to do so ...
-Raising taxes would have provided ample funds ...
+Sally Marks writes, "There are those [...] who claim reparations were unpayable.
+In financial terms, that is untrue [...]
+Of course Germans did not want to pay; nobody ever wants to pay, and Weimar was determined not to do so [...]
+Raising taxes would have provided ample funds [...]
 Weimar could have borrowed from the citizenry, as France did after 1871 [to pay its indemnity to Germany]".
 Marks writes that Germany could have easily paid the 50 billion marks in reparations, but instead chose to repeatedly default on payments as part of a political strategy of undermining Versailles.
-Marks says that in 1921, Germany met her requirements in full because custom posts were occupied by Allied troops.
-Once the Allies had relinquished control of the customs posts, Germany made no further payments in cash until 1924 following the implementation of the Dawes Plan.
+Marks says that in 1921, Germany met its requirements in full because customs posts were occupied by Allied troops.
+Once the Allies had relinquished control of the customs posts, Germany made no further payments in cash until 1924, following the implementation of the Dawes Plan.
 Marks says that while Article 231 of the Treaty of Versailles "established an unlimited theoretical liability", Article 232 limited German responsibility to pay only for civilian damages.
 When the 1921 London conference to determine how much Germany should pay was called, the Allies calculated on the basis of what Germany could pay, not on their own needs.
 In this way, Marks says, the Germans largely escaped paying for the war and instead shifted the costs onto American investors.
 Marks states that the delay in establishing a final total until 1921, "was actually in Germany's interest" because the figures discussed at the peace conference were "astronomic".
-She says, "The British experts, Lords Sumner and Cunliffe, were so unrealistic that they were nicknamed 'the heavenly twins'."
+She says, "The British experts, Lords Sumner and Cunliffe, were so unrealistic that they were nicknamed "the heavenly twins"."
 Marks also says, "much ink has been wasted on the fact that civilian damages were stretched to cover war widows' pensions and allowances for military dependents".
 As reparations were based on what Germany could pay, Marks says the inclusion of such items did not affect German liability but altered distribution of reparations; the "inclusion of pensions and allowances increased the British share of the pie but did not enlarge the pie."